ArchiveLabs/bazam.org/README.md

 # bazam.org

-Shazam for books, it's Bazam!
-Find any book by context, keyword, or id
+Bazam is Shazam for books.
+Identify any book in an instant by context, keyword, or id